Few-shot Incremental Event Detection: Models

-\textbf{Predictions-level Distillation} \\ In addition to the Features-level Distillation, Predictions-level Distillation is also used in this paper.
-This method helps preserve previously learned knowledge by encouraging the current model's predictions for old classes to match the class names of previous models. the Predictions-level Distillation loss function is calculated as:
+\textbf{Predictions-level Distillation} \\ We also use Feature-level Distillation, which helps preserve previously learned knowledge by encouraging the current model's predictions for new classes to match the class names of previous models.
+The Prediction-level Distillation loss function is

 where